Muse (band): 2003–2008: Absolution and Black Holes and Revelations

 Muse spent November and much of December 2006 touring Europe with British band Noisettes as the supporting act.
 The tour continued in Australia, New Zealand, and Southeast Asia in early 2007 before returning to England for the summer.
 At the 2007 Brit Awards in February, Muse received their second award for Best British Live Act.
-They performed two gigs at the newly rebuilt Wembley Stadium on 16 and 17 June 2007, where they became the first band to sell out the venue.
+They became the first act to sell out the newly rebuilt Wembley Stadium when they performed two dates there in June 2007.
 Both concerts were recorded for a DVD/CD, HAARP, released in early 2008.
-It was named the 40th greatest live album of all time by NME.
+In 2018, HAARP was named the 40th-greatest live album of all time by NME.

 The tour continued across Europe in July 2007 before returning to the US in August, where Muse played to a sold-out crowd at Madison Square Garden, New York City.
-They headlined the second night of the Austin City Limits Music Festival on 15 September 2007, and performed at the October 2007 Vegoose in Las Vegas with bands including Rage Against the Machine, Daft Punk and Queens of the Stone Age.
+They headlined the second night of the Austin City Limits Music Festival on 15 September, and performed at the October Vegoose in Las Vegas with bands including Rage Against the Machine, Daft Punk and Queens of the Stone Age.
 Muse continued touring in Eastern Europe, Russia, Scandinavia, Australia, and New Zealand in 2007 before going to South Africa, Portugal, Mexico, Argentina, Chile, Colombia, Brazil, Ireland, and the UK in 2008.
-On 12 April, they played a one-off concert at the Royal Albert Hall, London in aid of the Teenage Cancer Trust.
+On 12 April, they played a concert at the Royal Albert Hall, London in aid of the Teenage Cancer Trust.

 Muse performed at Rock in Rio Lisboa on 6 June 2008, alongside bands including Kaiser Chiefs, the Offspring and Linkin Park.
 They also performed in Marlay Park, Dublin, on 13 August.
 A few days later, Muse headlined the 2008 V Festival, playing in Chelmsford on Saturday 16 August and Staffordshire on Sunday 17 August.
-On 25 September 2008, Bellamy, Howard and Wolstenholme all received an Honorary Doctorate of Arts from the University of Plymouth for their contributions to music.
+On 25 September, Bellamy, Howard and Wolstenholme received an Honorary Doctorate of Arts from the University of Plymouth for their contributions to music.